ballerina-platform/ballerina-lang/docs/AnnotationSummary.md

 #### Service Info

-A Doc annotation, which describes meta information about a Ballerina Service.
-This a supper set of Swagger 2.0 representation.
+A Doc annotation, which describes a Ballerina Service.

+Generic meta information about Service or Connector.
+But this a supper set of Swagger 2.0 representation.

 Syntax:
 ```